 - Do not forget the emotional and psychological impact of the accident.
 More than likely, you suffered more than just physical injuries.
 For example, you might suffer from a debilitating anxiety to drive or ride in a car.

 You could also retain an attorney to assist you with the claims process.
 He or she knows how insurance companies operate, the strategies they employ to minimize or deny your claim, and how to help ensure that you receive a fair settlement.
 The insurance company might not get the last say on the value of your claim, however.
-If an adequate settlement cannot be reached, a lawyer could file a personal injury claim on your behalf in a Pennsylvania civil court.
+If an adequate settlement cannot be reached, an Easton car wreck injury lawyer could file a personal injury claim on your behalf in a Pennsylvania civil court.

 In addition, insurance companies must follow certain rules when dealing with your claim.
 A failure to do so could result in a claim that the company operated in “bad faith.”
 When an attorney becomes involved, insurance companies tend to take notice and may often work harder to stay within the rules and reach a satisfactory settlement within a reasonable time.